-Many people feel they need an app as most companies have one these days, but in reality, they aren’t always needed.
-If really don’t need an app or your business model doesn’t suit a mobile platform then you can save yourself a lot of time, money and resources by identifying that fact early on and skipping the rest of the process.
-One of the simplest ways to identify if you can enjoy the advantages of a mobile app over a website is to look at the web traffic hitting your website.
+Many people feel they need a mobile app for their business as most companies have one these days, but in reality, they aren’t always needed.
+If you really don’t need an app or your business model doesn’t suit a mobile platform then you can save yourself a lot of time, money, and resources by identifying that fact early on and skipping the rest of the process.
+One of the simplest ways to identify if you can enjoy the advantages of a mobile app over a website is to look at the web traffic hitting your site.
 If the majority of your visits are from mobile devices then there is a good argument that your customer base is very mobile.

-If on the other hand, you have no mobile traffic then it is equally a key indicator that your user base is less mobile savvy.
+If on the other hand, you have no mobile traffic then it is equally a key indicator that your user base is less mobile-savvy.
 Next, look at the average demographic of your consumer and try to gauge how receptive they would be to adopting mobile.
-The older your demographic the less likely they are to truly embrace mobile so if your average demographic are those aged 70+ then perhaps mobile is not quite the right channel for you.
-If on the other hand your average demographic much younger then I would suggest that mobile apps are business opportunities that should most definitely be on your radar!
+The older your demographic the less likely they are to truly embrace small business mobile apps.
+So, if your average demographic are those aged 70+ then perhaps there aren’t enough advantages of having a mobile app over a website. .
+If on the other hand your average demographic much younger, then I would suggest that mobile apps are business opportunities that should most definitely be on your radar!